Morphorxz/dlt25-final/README.md

 ## Acknowledgments
 - Built for optimization research in deep learning.
 - Powered by PyTorch, NumPy, and other open-source libraries.
+- The optimization script is credited to [Kaifeng Lyu](https://github.com/vfleaking)

 ## Contact
-For issues or questions, open a GitHub issue or email `<your-email>`.
+For issues or questions, open a GitHub issue or email `luokr2002@outlook.com`.

 Explore and optimize your learning rate schedules with ease!